DikshaDisciplines/YUJ/_posts/2024-02-16-Menstruation.md

 - **Avoid inversions:** Inversions, such as headstands and shoulder stands, can disrupt the natural flow of energy during menstruation.

-- **Modify intense poses:** Strong backbends, twists, and standing positions that put pressure on the pelvic region should be avoided or modified.
+- **Modify intense asanas:** Strong backbends, twists, and standing positions that put pressure on the pelvic region should be avoided or modified.

 - **Listen to your body:** It's essential to pay attention to how your body feels during menstruation.
-If a pose causes discomfort, release it and choose a gentler option.
+If a asana causes discomfort, release it and choose a gentler option.

 **Recommended Asanas:**

-- **Gentle forward bends:** These poses help massage the abdominal and pelvic region, alleviating congestion and cramping.
+- **Gentle forward bends:** These asanas help massage the abdominal and pelvic region, alleviating congestion and cramping.
 Examples include Child's Pose and Forward Bend.

 - **Gentle twists:** Twists can help relieve back pain and pelvic tension.
 Try Vakrasana (Twisted Pose) or gentle seated twists.

 - **Supported backbends:** Backbends can ease back pain and pelvic discomfort.
 Practice them with support, such as bolsters or blocks.

-- **Leg up the wall:** This pose helps drain stagnant blood from the legs and open the pelvic region.
+- **Leg up the wall:** This asana helps drain stagnant blood from the legs and open the pelvic region.

 - **Pranayama:** Deep breathing, alternate nostril breathing, and humming bee breath can help balance emotions and calm the mind.